TaoLv/incubator-mxnet/MKLDNN_README.md

 make -j $(nproc) USE_OPENCV=1 USE_BLAS=mkl USE_INTEL_PATH=/opt/intel
 ```

-For x86 Linux, it will build MXNet with MKL-DNN backend by default.
-If you want to disable MKL-DNN backend, you can set `USE_MKLDNN=0` explicitily in the command line.
+For x86 Linux, MXNet will be built with MKL-DNN backend by default.
+If you want to disable MKL-DNN backend, you can set `USE_MKLDNN=0` explicitly in the command line.
 Or you can `export MXNET_MKLDNN_ENABLED=0` before running your model if the MXNet binary is already built with MKL-DNN.

-For other platforms, you can set `USE_MKLDNN=1` explicitily in the command line to enable MKL-DNN backend.
-Otherwise, MKL-DNN backend will not be built.
+For other platforms, MXNet will be built WITHOUT MKL-DNN backend by default.
+You can set `USE_MKLDNN=1` explicitly in the command line to enable MKL-DNN backend.
 Please note that, along with the development and maturing of MKL-DNN backend, the default setting for `USE_MKLDNN` may be changed and MKL-DNN backend will become the default backend for other platforms too.

 If you don't have the full [MKL](https://software.intel.com/en-us/intel-mkl) library installed, you might use OpenBLAS as the BLAS library, by setting USE_BLAS=openblas.